 Industrialised economies face three major energy challenges: climate change, energy affordability and security of supply.
-Over 40% of the UK’s energy demand, and carbon emissions, is associated with buildings, yet there is much we can do to improve our built stock and how we interact with it.
+Over 40% of the UK’s energy demand, and carbon emissions, is associated with the operation of buildings, yet there is much that can be done to improve our built environment and how people interact with it.

-Energy demand and buildings is a complex socio-technical problem and must be understood better if we are deliver UK targets.
-However, the sector faces a skills shortage: we need more highly qualified graduates to work in government, industry, NGOs and academia.
+Energy demand in buildings is a complex socio-technical problem which must be better understood if we are to deliver UK CO2 targets.
+However, the sector faces a skills shortage and we need more highly qualified graduates to work in government, industry, NGOs and academia.

-The LoLo CDT provides world-class PhD training, including opportunities to work with leading researchers, placements with industry and a comprehensive skills and development programme.
-Applicants are welcomed with good degrees from diverse backgrounds, reflecting our multidisciplinary research; previous experience of energy and buildings is not required.
+We provide a highly regarded PhD training programme: including opportunities to work with leading researchers, placements with industry and a comprehensive skills and development programme.
+Applicants will have good degrees from diverse backgrounds, reflecting our multidisciplinary research; previous experience of energy and buildings is not required.

 The MRes covers thermodynamics, energy systems in the built environment, energy modelling and analysis, social sciences, policy, and energy economics.
-PhDs will be individually tailored and matched to our core strengths.
+PhDs will be individually tailored to match your strengths and interests to those at Loughborough and UCL.
 As part of your studies, you will gain business and innovation skills; project and programme management skills; teamwork, communication and leadership skills; and the ability to seek solutions to complex, multi-faceted problems.

 You will undertake your Master’s degree and PhD at either UCL or Loughborough.
-Teaching is delivered by the home institution with shared teaching, workshops, visits and other activities.
+Teaching is primarily delivered by the home institution, with some shared teaching, workshops, site-visits, seminars and other activities.

 Applications are invited from UK graduates with a good first degree* (1st or 2:1) in one of the following areas: physics, mathematics, engineering, chemistry, natural sciences, materials science, geographical sciences, social sciences, psychology, architecture or other building-related disciplines.

-We also accept applications from students who wish to self-fund or who are fully industry-funded; this must be indicated clearly on your pre-application form.
+We also accept applications from students who wish to self-fund, are in receipt of scholarships or who are industry-funded; this must be clearly indicated on your pre-application form.

-Please note: There may be additional recruitment rounds if studentships are not filled.
+Please note: There may be additional recruitment rounds if studentships are not filled (in March/June dates TBC) Follow us on Twitter: @LoloCDT to be the first to know about it.
 Recruitment is handled separately by UCL and Loughborough.
 We do not accept applications outside of the main recruitment phases or by CV only.